GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 After the template has been deployed, you can trigger the Log Analyzer's runs using the `gcloud beta dataflow flex-template run` command or the helper utility - `dms` - from the `job_scheduler` folder.
 Refer to the README file in the `job_scheduler` folder for more information about the `dms` CLI.

-To run a quick test using the `gcloud beta dataflow flex-template run` you can use the provided sample request-response log, schema and baseline statistics files.
+To run a quick test using the `gcloud beta dataflow flex-template run` you can use the provided sample request-response log, reference schema and baseline statistics files.

 ### Populate the sample request-response log